History of First Amendment to the United States Constitution in Timeline

 2017: Packingham v.
 North Carolina

 In 2017, the Supreme Court held in Packingham v.
-North Carolina that a state law prohibiting registered sex offenders from accessing various websites impermissibly restricted lawful speech, violating the First Amendment.
+North Carolina that a North Carolina law prohibiting registered sex offenders from accessing various websites impermissibly restricted lawful speech in violation of the First Amendment.

 2018: Janus v.
 AFSCME

 In 2018, the Court ruled in Janus v.
-AFSCME that requiring a public sector employee to pay dues to a union of which he is not a member violated the First Amendment.
+AFSCME that requiring a public sector employee to pay dues to a union of which they are not a member violates the First Amendment.
+This decision also overruled Abood v.
+Detroit Board of Education from 1977.

 2018: National Institute of Family and Life Advocates v.
 Becerra

 In 2018, the Court ruled in National Institute of Family and Life Advocates v.
-Becerra that a California law requiring crisis pregnancy centers to post notices informing patients they can obtain free or low-cost abortions violated those centers' right to free speech.
+Becerra that a California law requiring crisis pregnancy centers to post notices about free or low-cost abortions violated the centers' right to free speech.
+The Court found that the law compelled speech in violation of the First Amendment.

-As of 2019, pornography, except for child pornography, is in practice mostly free of governmental restrictions in the United States.
+As of 2019, pornography, except for child pornography, is in practice free of governmental restrictions in the United States, though pornography about "extreme" sexual practices is occasionally prosecuted.

 2020: Tanzin v.
 Tanvir

-In 2020, the Supreme Court decided in Tanzin v.
-Tanvir that the Religious Freedom Restoration Act's express remedies provision permits litigants to obtain money damages against federal officials in their individual capacities.
+In 2020, the Supreme Court decided Tanzin v.
+Tanvir, stating the Religious Freedom Restoration Act allows litigants to obtain money damages against federal officials in their individual capacities when appropriate.

 2021: Americans for Prosperity Foundation v.
 Bonta

-In 2021, the Court ruled in Americans for Prosperity Foundation v.
-Bonta that California's requiring disclosure of the identities of nonprofit companies' big-money donors violated those donors' First Amendment rights.
+In 2021, the Supreme Court ruled in Americans for Prosperity Foundation v.
+Bonta that California's requirement for nonprofit companies to disclose the identities of big-money donors violated those donors' First Amendment rights.

 2022: Kennedy v.
 Bremerton School District